GiordanoLucio/Security_camera/README.md

 # Security_camera
 Project done in collaboration with Carmine D'Alessandro for the exam 'Serverless Computing'.<br><br>
-The goal of the project was to develop an application for the communication of one or more sensors with a broker of message through the MQTT protocol, the analysis of data and the notification of the end-user if a particular condition was met.
+The goal of the project is to develop an application for the communication of one or more sensors with a broker of messages through the MQTT protocol, the analysis of data and the notification of the end-user if a particular condition is met.

 ## Overall architecture
 The project can be divided into 3 main parts: